What is Netflow?

 How can it help?

-By default, Statseeker will collect and store NetFlow data from all devices on your network that report it.
+By default, Statseeker will store NetFlow data from all devices on your network that forward this data to the server.

 Network Performance Monitoring and Troubleshooting